 - 1 pound chicken breast or thigh (chopped into small chunks, or whole chicken pieces)

-- 2 tablespoon homemade curry powder (or 3 tablespoon Madras curry powder or regular curry powder)
+- 2 tablespoons homemade curry powder (or 3 tablespoons Madras curry powder)

 - 2 bay leaves